PETE'S FAMILY HISTORY

 * * * * * * *

-James married Pete's paternal grandmother, Sarah Dukes, born in Bishopsgate in 1873, to Robert and Sarah Dukes.
+James married Pete's paternal grandmother, Sarah Dukes, (pictured above with her eldest son) born in Bishopsgate in 1873, to Robert and Sarah Dukes.
 They married, and had several children, The eldest being James (Big Jim), who was a Royal Naval Captain, RM48 Commando.
 Jim died in June 1944 during the Normandy Invasion, Operation Overlord.

 BELOW: James when he was Cheif Petty Officer.